Juandavidbaro/Fake-News-Detection/Entrega 2/report.md

+## Data Collection Strategy

+Due to the nature of our data we find that the best way to expand the amount of data is to combine several datasets.
+To apply this strategy we searched Kaggle for data structured similarly to the previous dataset and transformed some of its fields to adapt them to the required format.
+For example, in some cases the labels are “Fake” and “True” and in others “T” and “F”; to standardize this field we use 0 and 1.

+## Data preparation

+In this section we apply a process identical to that established in the previous report.
+The techniques common to natural language processing (tokenization, stopwords elimination, stemming, etc) were used.

+On the other hand, the formats of the fields whose format differed between the combined datasets were adapted.
+Most of these adaptations were made by simple mappings from one value to another determined as the standard for the given field.

+## Model training and performance measurement

+For this iteration we chose logistic regression as the model that allows us to classify the news with an accuracy close to 96%.
+Another alternative we tested was the k-means algorithm with k=2.
+However, the performance of the latter was rather poor.

+Other models such as KNN, Random forest and support vector machines could be suitable.
+However, for these it is required to significantly decrease the dimensionality of the data.
+We do not rule them out because some of them could mean an improvement for the third iteration of the project, for which the dimensionality reduction is planned.

+Graphics, analysis and other details about the new dataset are attached in the juypter notebook.

 ## Deployment plan

 We propose to make the model accessible through a public website.
 Specifically, the site will allow to enter the basic information of a news item and determine its veracity.
 We expect to be able to deliver a reasonable verdict for the different news items and to include the necessary information about the system to avoid misunderstandings.